Amrapalivishwa/janastu.github.io/2016-9-12-amrapali.md

 Hampi website is about How to Reach Hampi? :  Hampi Maps that you can print and carry while exploring Hampi's attractions; Hampi's Mythology & History ; Hampi hotel locations, itinerary plan and much more on Hampi.

-When i was renarrating alipi pages, minor problem like edtor position or toolbar position or sometime after posting the content tool window will still displaying massage and not leading to the page where we could select the renarration to see etc came across.
+When i was renarrating alipi pages, problems faced are in the following link https://docs.google.com/a/servelots.com/document/d/1Gmr2SsuKMHzaL0sIfiFD8TNAsiegeXr5FoGjyz78jm4/edit?usp=sharing problem like edtor position or toolbar position or sometime after posting the content tool window will still displaying massage and not leading to the page where we could select the renarration to see etc came across.

 I also renarrated many social websites regarding social problems like child marriage, dowry, Human trafficing, violence on women, social discremination according to caste - gender - status, girl education, child labour, child abuse, devdasi tradition. oppression, Minimum wages,  government's facilities or plans for the development of wemen or under previllaged, Water purification, Water born deseases to spred the awareness.
 Many times people are not aware of schemes which government provides or laws regarding social issues.
 Such available alternative renarratives which is comfortable to the community or an individual would provide knowledge, guidence and help in the similar situation.
 I also attemptted to narrate learn to talk English.